 Or for a nut-free version, try a sprinkling of pumpkin seeds or sunflower seeds to achieve a similar crunch and flavour contrast.

 Giving these as gifts

 These treats are perfect for diy holiday gifting.
 When giving these chocolate covered dates as gifts, it’s nice to use several different toppings, as if they were a box of assorted chocolates.
-Or for another easy, tasty gift idea, try these caramelized almonds.
+Or for another easy, tasty gift idea, try these spiced almonds.
 They have the perfect balance of sweet and salty flavours.

 Serving these for the holidays

 These dates are the perfect finger food dessert for Christmas, New Year’s Eve, or Valentine’s Day.
 Prepare the dates up to a week in advance and store them in an airtight container in the fridge until you’re ready to serve them.

 If you stick to nut-free toppings, these would make a good school snack for Valentine’s Day or Halloween (go for the orange zest topping or a sprinkling of pumpkin spice on top of the dates for Halloween).